 CSTC is managing the processing and handling of all the courses on the CSTC website.
 The CSTC team is committed to ensuring the protection of your personal information.

-The General Data Protection Regulation (GDPR) is a regulation that came into effect on 25 May 2018 which is intended to strengthen and unify data protection for all individuals.
+The General Data Protection Regulation (GDPR) has come into effect on 25 May 2018 which intended to strengthen and unify data protection for all individuals.

-This privacy notice is to let you know how MERAS Healthcare will look after your personal information.
+This privacy notice is to let you know how we will look after your personal information.

-Under Data Protection Laws, we can only process your personal information where we have a proper reason for doing so, such as:-
+Under Data Protection Laws, we can only process your personal information where we have a justifiable reason for doing so, such as:

 What personal data do we collect?

 Personal data is any information that is identifiable as belonging to you.

 CSTC will request personal data from candidates attending any its courses (APLS/GIC/PHPLS etc.), for the sole purpose of creating a profile on the individual person to use for preparation of pre–course and post course documentation.

 The personal data held on file canbe shared with: